Nathaniel-Slyte/IRM_Courses/IoT-WSN/README.md

 ## Build a patch

 Because you have changed some files which are not part of your project, you will need to save your modifications in a *patch file*.
-Hence you will be able to integrate automatically these modifications in future works thanks to an installation procedure.
-The following command will compare and save the difference between two folder :
+Hence you will be able to integrate automatically these modifications in future works, as illustrated below, thanks to an installation procedure.The following command will compare and save the difference between two folder :

 ``` bash
 diff −crB contiki−ori/ contiki−2.6−modified/ >> patch.diff